 - Conditions for use:

-- Due to lack of funding we regret there is no telephone support for GPAQ.
+Due to lack of funding we regret there is no telephone support for GPAQ.
 There will be e-mail support for general administrative questions, but please first check as most of your questions should be covered under the FAQs.
-For help with analysis and reporting, please contact any of the companies below.
+For help with analysis and reporting, please contact any of the companies above.
 More details about their services are given on the FAQs page.